Seven Summits in 70 seconds

 The tour will certainly take you to your limits: Two complete meals, bananas or the like and approx. four litres of water should be included in the supplies.
 Running shoes are absolutely unsuitable!
-With the Schattberg X-press (be sure to check the operating hours: from Monday to Friday, there is an early-morning journey between 7:30 and 7:40, after which the railway is closed until 9:00) the Seven Summits Tour begins.
+The Schattberg X-press brings you up to the starting point of the Seven Summits tour.
+Be sure to check the operating hours!
+From Monday to Friday an early-morning journey between 7:30 and 7:40 is offered, after which the gondola is closed until 9:00 o'clock.

 Important information concerning the early-morning journey

-The participation therein requires a valid mountain railways ticket (or the JOKER CARD).
-The cash desk is closed at this time, so the ticket should be purchased on the previous day!
+The participation therein requires a valid gondola ticket (or the JOKER CARD).
+The ticket can be purchased on-site.

 The signposted route leads through Stemmerkogel and Hochkogel to the most technically demanding ascent up Hochsaalbachkogel.
 We continue through Bärensteigkogel, Manlitz- and Mittagskogel to the final peak and the highest mountain of the Glemmtal – Geißstein which is 2,363 m high.
 Reserves of energy should be saved for the difficult descent through the Birgel to the head of the valley.
 There are no serviced huts along this route.
 This requires good preparation: perfect equipment, sufficient food and water in the backpack, tour planning with regard to weather and alternative descent options are all necessary to tackle the tour.
 Tour overview can be found in our interactive hiking map.